STRML/react-router-component/docs/index.md

 also provides a method to navigate between locations which sets the correct `window.location` by using `window.history.pushState(..)` function.

-React router component also provides advanced features like support for full page server side rendering and nested and contextual routers.
+React router component also provides advanced features like support for [full page server side rendering][server-side] and nested and contextual routers.

 Its functionality is tested using [Saucelabs][] on all modern browsers (IE >= 9, Chrome >= 27, Firefox >= 25, Safari >= 6 and Mobile Safari on iPhone and iPad >= 6).

-Note that browsers which do not support History API (IE 9 and below) should use ["hash" router](hash-routing) which routes based on `window.location.hash`.
+Note that browsers which do not support History API (IE 9 and below) should use ["hash" router][hash-routing] which routes based on `window.location.hash`.

 The library may work in IE8 too if you include the [needed shims][React-Shims].